Docs

 Controlling Browser-Callable Service Access

 Full-stack signals are exposed by the services that are annotated with @BrowserCallable — or the synonym, @Endpoint.
 This means the services that expose the signals are secured by the same security rules as any other service using the @AnonymousAllowed, @PermitAll, @RolesAllowed, or @DenyAll on the class or the individual methods.
-For more information on how to secure the services, see the security documentation.

 Fine-Grained Signal Access Control

 Browser-callable access control can be considered as basic security for signals, since it only allows limited control over the access to the signals.
 However, there are situations that require finer control over the signals.
-For example, you might want to allow anyone to subscribe to a signal, but only certain logged-in users with a specific role that allows them to update the value of that signal.
+For example, you might want to allow anyone to subscribe to a signal, but only certain logged-in users with a specific role to update the value of that signal.
 This level of control is not yet implemented, but it’s expected to be added in future releases.